churris-x/alfred-vlc-remote/README.md

 - Import it into your collection of Alfred workflows by double clicking it

 ## License & Acknowledgements
-This is an update version of the original
+This is an updated version of the original
 [vlc remote workflow](https://github.com/geberl/alfred-vlc-remote) by [Günther Eberl](https://github.com/geberl).
 All code is under the GPLv3 License.